 Defrauding of iTunes – for example, a conspiracy to sell illegally obtained iTunes vouchers on eBay,.

 Sophisticated bank fraud conspiracy – for example, hacking into a bank account to steal and using several different bank accounts belonging to different people to withdraw the funds.

-High tech frauds – for instance, hacking into data to be used in fraud.
+High tech fraud – for instance, hacking into data to be used in fraud.

-When you or your business is involved in a fraud investigation, you’re likely to find the entire procedure stressful.
-Not only will you be anxious about what the future may hold, but you’ll worry about the well-being of your dependents.
+When you are involved in a fraud investigation, you’re likely to find the entire procedure stressful.
+Not only will you be anxious about what the future may hold, but you’ll worry about the wellbeing of your dependents.